 Presa Canarios are often very territorial dogs, who do not take kindly to strangers or unfamiliar animals.
 They do not adapt well to apartment life, and require a moderate amount of exercise to remain healthy and happy.
 Of all the dogs on our list, this may be the one least suited for first-time owners.

 Caucasian Shepherd dogs are flock-guarding behemoths, who look even larger than they really are, thanks to their long, fluffy coat.
 Originally developed to fend off wolves, these dogs are very territorial and do not accept strangers – including people, dogs and cats — entering their world.

 Caucasian shepherd dogs are frequently challenging animals, that will test the limits of their owner’s authority.
 Accordingly, they need firm, but loving leadership and consistent training from an early age to ensure they remain trustworthy and safe.

 Can you think of any other intimidating or scary looking dog breeds we missed?
-Let us know which ones we’ve forgotten in the comments below.
+Let us know which ones we’ve forgotten — and which breed you’d pick as a guard dog to keep your family safe — in the comments below.

 We’d also love to hear your experiences with any of the breeds detailed above – particularly those on the uncommon list!